kimyoonduk/image-reveal-game/README.md

 Analysis of Results (2 points)
 Analysis of our results will involve answering the big-picture questions and goals that we set for this project.
-Is the most common sequence the best performing sequence?
+We want to answer questions such as: is the most common sequence the best performing sequence?
 How do the guesses evolve over time?
 Do different incentives change the outcome, such as offering a bonus for fewer guesses?
-Analysis of the click sequences heatmap, coordinate and answer rate data should give us the insights to answer these questions and better understand the process of image recognition.
+Analysis of the click sequences heatmap, coordinate and answer-rate data should give us the insights to answer these questions and to better understand the process of image recognition.